rainlanguage/rain-protocol/README.md

 __ANY TOKENS SEND DIRECTLY TO THE CONTRACT WITHOUT CALLING `setStatus` ARE LOST FOREVER.__

-## PrestigeByConstruction
+## TierByConstruction

-`PrestigeByConstruction` is a base contracts that other contracts are expected to inherit.
+`TierByConstruction` is a base contracts that other contracts are expected to inherit.

-It provides a check `isStatus` and modifier `onlyStatus` to enforce status levels.
+It provides a check `isTier` and modifier `onlyTier` to enforce tiers.

-The `IPrestige` contract and reference block is set during construction.
+The `ITier` contract and reference block is set during construction.

-For an account to have a status it must have had the status at least one block BEFORE the `PrestigeByConstruction` contract was constructed and then held the status through to the CURRENT result of `statusReport` as per the `IPrestige`.
+For an account to have a status it must have had the status at least one block BEFORE the `TierByConstruction` contract was constructed and then held the status through to the CURRENT result of `statusReport` as per the `ITier`.

 The construction block is referenced against the current status as a simple guard against things like flash loans that can be used to temporarily gain priviledges for a very short period of time at little or no cost.

-Technically the `IPrestige` could re-enter the `PrestigeByConstruction` so the `onlyStatus` modifier runs AFTER the modified function.
+Technically the `ITier` could re-enter the `TierByConstruction` so the `onlyTier` modifier runs AFTER the modified function.